Shirley-Kokane/documentdb_tutorial/README.md

 # documentdb_tutorial
 This repository provides a short description on using DocumentDB for storing real time data and steps to create a Document DB cluster.

+# Create Security Groups

+We will setup 2 security groups, the first security group (demoEC2) allows you to SSH into your EC2 instance from your local machine (client).
+The second security group (demoDB) enables you to connect to your Amazon DocumentDB cluster on port 27017 (the default port for Amazon DocumentDB) from your EC2 instance.

+# Create EC2 Instance

+The next step is to create an EC2 instance in the same Region and VPC that you use to provision your Amazon DocumentDB cluster.

+# Create DocumentDB cluster

+The next step is to create the Document DB cluster using the demoDB security group we created to get the required access to the cluster.

 # Install MongoShell in an EC2 instance

 To install the mongo shell on Amazon Linux, complete the following steps.